Hello Clique fans! Here is Réka and today I am sharing my first card created with the beautiful December Main Kit.

 Download your printables right here!

 Hello Clique fans!
 Here is Réka again and today I am sharing my latest project with you.
-I bring a home decor project and I also used one homemade stencil.
+I made a home decor project and I also used one homemade stencil.

 The first step was to print one Christmas illustration from this printables.

-After I have used the stars patterned homemade stencil which was made from this cut file.
-I totally love these starts.
+After I have used the stars patterned homemade stencil.
+I totally love these stars.

 I added a gold paint on it.
 Finally I have created a frame with white embossing paper around the picture.It was done.
 It is easy and simple and I really love the result.